-How Residential Inpatient Treatment Programs Help Overcome Drug Addiction
+How Inpatient Drug Rehab Can Help Overcome Addiction

 Residential inpatient treatment programs offer drug addicts and alcoholics the best chance for success in overcoming the disease of addiction.
 Unlike short programs such as medical detox or an outpatient treatment center, inpatient programs generally last from 30 to 90 days or even longer, depending on the addict’s personal needs.
 This length of time is necessary to help the patient get past the stage of Acute Withdrawal and teach them how to deal with the long term effects of Post Acute Withdrawal Syndrome or PAWS.
 Additionally, inpatient programs provide therapies and counseling that a person in recovery can use not only to stay clean and sober, but also to better their lives and create more meaningful interactions with the people in it.